Master of Arts in Climate Action Leadership [subject to BC Ministry approval]

 All international transcripts or credentials are subject to an international transcript and/or credential evaluation.

-The purpose of the personal statement is to assess the applicant's writing skills, as well as their interest and ability to complete the program.
-Your personal statement should outline educational experience, leadership* experience, personal and career goals and discuss alignment between these and the learning outcomes of the MACAL program.
+Your personal statement should outline educational experience, leadership* experience, personal and career goals, and discuss alignment between these and the learning outcomes of the MACAL program.
+Keeping that in mind, please organize your statement as follows using the following questions as subheadings.
+You must address all questions.

 Detailed & Structured Resume